Astral1119/GSheet-Docs/README.md

 The site is published using the [Obsidian Digital Garden](https://github.com/oleeskild/Obsidian-Digital-Garden) plugin for [Obsidian](https://obsidian.md/).
 You can find the documentation for the Digital Garden plugin [here](https://dg-docs.ole.dev/).
 # Note Guidelines
 In order to work with the Digital Garden plugin, there are a few conventions each note should follow.
+All notes should be markdown files (`.md`).
 ## Header
 This goes at the beginning of each file.
 ```